PennLINC/AI2D/docs/get_data.md

 This section provides instructions in case you prefer NOT to use DataLad and instead want to unzip the output files directly into your CUBIC project directory.

 **Pros:**
+- Much faster than getting data using `datalad`
 - Simple and requires no additional software
 - Lightweight — you extract only the files you need